dwarvesf/handbook/engineering-ladder.md

 This framework allows software engineering managers to have meaningful conversations with their direct reports around the expectations of each position and how to plan for the next level in their career ladder.
 You can find the spreadsheet version [here](https://docs.google.com/spreadsheets/d/1oT2u-cZ4u7ls-V3abmBiddjaZgGTUXBncycxVkyg4Jg/edit?usp=sharing).

-Whether an engineer is on the IC track or the manager track, their growths will be heavily relied on the four aspects including technical, execution, influence and collaboration/communication.
+Whether an engineer is on the IC track or the manager track, their growth will heavily rely on the four aspects including technical, execution, influence, and collaboration/communication.

 ### Technical